kairos-io/kairos/docs/content/en/docs/Examples/metallb.md

 ---
 title: "MetalLB"
 linkTitle: "MetalLB"
-weight: 3
+weight: 4
 description: >
     This section describe examples on how to deploy Kairos with k3s and MetalLB
 ---

+Welcome to the guide on using MetalLB with Kairos and K3s on a bare metal host!

-In the example below we will use a bare metal host to provision a Kairos node in the local network with K3s and MetalLB using the `192.168.1.10-192.168.1.20` IP range.
+In this tutorial, we'll walk through the steps of setting up a Kairos node on your local network using the `192.168.1.10-192.168.1.20` IP range, with MetalLB and K3s.

-[MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
-Can be used with [k3s](https://k3s.io) in Kairos to provide Load Balancing for baremetal and manage IPs in a cluster.
+But first, let's talk a little bit about what [MetalLB](https://metallb.universe.tf/) and [K3s](https://k3s.io/) are.
+MetalLB is a load balancer implementation for bare metal Kubernetes clusters that uses standard routing protocols.
+It's particularly useful when used with K3s in Kairos, as it provides load balancing for bare metal clusters and helps manage IP addresses within the cluster.
+K3s is a lightweight Kubernetes distribution that is easy to install and maintain.

-## Installation

-Use the [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts which contains `k3s`.
+Now that you have an understanding of what we'll be working with, let's dive into the installation process.

+Check out the [bundle](/docs/examples/bundles) example to configure `MetalLB` with bundles.
+Bundles provides a streamlined way to publish and re-use configuration between nodes.

-We will use the [k3s manifest method](/docs/reference/configuration#kubernetes-manifests) to deploy `MetaLB`.
+To get started, you'll need to use the [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts, which include k3s.
+We'll be using the [k3s manifest method](/docs/reference/configuration#kubernetes-manifests) to deploy MetalLB.

 Follow the [Installation](/docs/installation) documentation, and use the following cloud config file with Kairos: